Create an NFS volume for Azure NetApp Files

 Select NFS as the protocol type for the volume.

-The file path must be unique within each subscription and each region.
+- It must be unique within each subnet in the region.

-Select the NFS version (NFSv3 or NFSv4.1) for the volume.
+Select the Version (NFSv3 or NFSv4.1) for the volume.

 Optionally, configure export policy for the NFS volume.

 Click Review + Create to review the volume details.
-Then click Create to create the NFS volume.
+Then click Create to create the volume.

 The volume you created appears in the Volumes page.